builderer/builderer-examples/README.md

 msbuild Out/build/windows/Solution.sln /p:Platform=x64 /p:Configuration=debug
 ```

-## VSCode Instructions
+## <a id="vscode">VSCode Instructions</a>
-VSCode provides a seamless development solution for Windows, Mac and Linux that
+VSCode provides a consistent development solution for Windows, Mac and Linux
-works well with Builderer workflow.
+that works well with Builderer workflow.
 As such taken care to ensure usage
 instructions are the same regardless of platform when using VSCode.
 ### Create Python Virtual Environment
 Ideally VSCode could pre-configure these steps, but until it does, here are the